 “We want people to understand that in this moment, all is not lost,” she said.
 “In fact, you know, that old saying, In every crisis, there's an opportunity?
 The opportunity here is that we build or we rejigger our systems to actually serve people.”

-According to Lurie, people are heeding Bloch’s call.
+According to Eric Thurm, another organizer with Never Again Action, people are heeding Bloch’s call.
 “This crisis has grown our movement,” he said.
 “Dozens of new folks are plugging in onto every call.
 People from all corners of New York, from seasoned organizers to people with no experience, are rising to the challenge as the pandemic makes the truth clear: our government sees detained immigrants as expendable.”